sarahc-dev/github-user-search-app/README.md

 This is a solution to the [GitHub Jobs API challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-jobs-api-93L-NL6rP).
 In this project, I have used the GitHub users API to pull profile data and display it.

-You can view the app <a href="https://github-user-search-ht1pfp574-sazzledazzle.vercel.app/" target="_blank">here</a>.
+You can view the app [here](https://github-user-search-ht1pfp574-sazzledazzle.vercel.app/).

 ## Tools